1909 Washington Senators season

-The 1909 Washington Senators, a professional baseball team, won 42 games, lost 110, and finished in eighth (last) place in the American League.
+The 1909 Washington Senators, a professional baseball team, won 42 games, lost 110, and finished in eighth place in the American League.
 They were managed by Joe Cantillon and played home games at National Park.
 The Senators still hold the Major League record for the most games lost in one month of a season, with 29 losses (and only 5 wins) in July.